scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/installing_solutions_step_by_step_instructions.md

     * **[release-name]** A Helm release name that is not already used
     * **[file-name]** The file name of your downloaded solution
     * **[solution-namespace]** The namespace you are installing your solution into
-    * **[secret-name]** The name of your pull secret created in Step #4.
+    * **[secret-name]** The name of your pull secret created in Step #4
     * **[flexnet-url],[flexnet-id]** Your license server information.
-For more information about these fields see **How to connect a Solution to a FlexNet License Server** below.
-If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console 'Settings'.
+For more information about these fields see **How to Connect a Solution to a FlexNet License Server** below.
+If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console *Settings*

-    You may need to set additional values overrides for the specific contents of your solution, see the documentation for those products and services in the SoFy catalog.
+    You may need to set additional values overrides for the specific contents of your solution, see the documentation for those products and services in the SoFy Catalog.

     If you are using an AWS EKS cluster, add this annotation to the solution's ambassador service so it can receive an external IP:
     ```